The marine reserve was established in 2006 and is 1,844 hectares.

 You should always check with Coastguard for weather and sea conditions.
 Coastguard operates on VHF Ch61.

-Most of the reef lies in the south west of the reserve at between 5 to 23 m depth.
-Submerged parts of the reef rise up to 9 m from the seafloor, and form a network of small caves, over-hangs, canyons and pinnacles.
-These are encrusted with large bryozoan (Celleporaria agglutinans) colonies, and a diverse, colourful assemblage of sponges, as well as hydroids, anemones and soft corals.
+Most of the reef is in the southwest part of the reserve at depths between 5 to 23 meters.Parts of the reef rise up to 9 meters from the seafloor, forming a network of small caves, overhangs, canyons, and pinnacles.
+These are covered with large colonies of bryozoans (tiny, coral-like animals), colourful sponges, hydroids, anemones, and soft corals.

-At high tide the sea reaches the base of the spectacular, 245 m high cliffs (Whitecliffs /Parininihi) that stretch between Pariokariwa Point and Katikatiaka Pa.
-These cliffs form short headlands and small bays, with black sand beaches dotted with boulders at their base.
-Small reefs surrounded by gravel occur offshore.
-Sand flats are the dominant habitat type between depths of 20 to 30 m.
+At high tide, the sea reaches the base of the 245-meter high cliffs (Whitecliffs/Parininihi) that stretch between Pariokariwa Point and Katikatiaka Pa.
+These cliffs form short headlands and small bays with black sand beaches and boulders at their base.
+Offshore, small reefs surrounded by gravel and sand flats dominate the habitat between depths of 20 to 30 meters.

-it is home to a variety of fish species, large rock lobster populations and a colourful tangle of rare and exotic sponges that spread across the reefs of the area.
+The area is home to various fish species, large rock lobster populations, and a colourful array of rare and exotic sponges spread across the reefs.

 In pre-European times this area was known to Ngati Tama as a rich fishing ground, and several areas were excluded from the marine reserve to allow for customary as well as recreational fishing.